 Any family relationship with any Director and/ or major shareholder of KPJ.
 Any conflict of interest with KPJ.
 Any conviction for offences within the past five years (other than traffic offences).
 Any sanctions and/or penalties imposed on them by any regulatory bodies during the financial year ended 31 December 2018.

-Date of Appointment:

-Academic/Professional

-• Member of Association

-of Chartered Certified

-Administration, Henley

-Business School, University of
+- Member of Association of Chartered Certified Accountants - Master of Business Administration, Henley Business School, University of Reading, UK

-Qualification/Membership(s):

-1 January 2013

-Accountants

-Reading, UK

-• Master of Business

-BIN ABDUL SATAR
+DATO' AMIRUDDIN BIN ABDUL SATAR